Horsham Unitarian Church: History

-There were known to be 18 Baptist families in Horsham in 1724, but in the chapel's early years about 350 worshippers typically attended: the building served as a central meeting place for congregations and individual people across a large area.
+There were known to be 18 Baptist families in Horsham in 1724, but in the chapel's early years about 350 worshippers typically attended: the building served as a central worship place for congregations and individual people across a large area.
 In particular, many travelled in from the village of Billingshurst.
-This group became large enough to split from the Horsham congregation and form a new church in Billingshurst in 1754.
-It was still linked to the Horsham cause until about 1818, when it declared its independence following a disagreement.
-As Billingshurst Unitarian Chapel, it remains in use as a place of worship.
-Soon after the chapel opened, General Baptists formed the largest group of Nonconformists in Horsham—overtaking the Quakers, who were in decline, and Presbyterians.
-Other Nonconformist groups in Horsham in the 18th and 19th centuries included Strict Baptists, Independent Baptists, Plymouth Brethren, Congregationalists, Methodists and Latter-day Saints.
+The church became large enough to plant a new one in Billingshurst in 1754.
+It was still linked to the Horsham cause until about 1818, when it officially became self governing following a disagreement.
+Now as an Unitarian, it remains in use as a place of worship.
+Soon after the chapel opened, Baptists formed the largest denomination of Nonconformists in Horsham—overtaking the Quakers, who were in decline, and Presbyterians.
+Other Nonconformists in Horsham in the 18th and 19th centuries included Strict Baptists, Independent Baptists, Plymouth Brethren, Congregationalists, Methodists and Latter-day Saints.

 Horsham General Baptist Chapel was extended in 1727 with the addition of an entrance porch.
 The original rostrum was replaced with a conventional pulpit in 1752, and in 1772 the building was extended at the south end to accommodate a second vestry and an internal baptistery.
 Until this, worshippers were taken to the mill pond at nearby Broadbridge Heath to be baptised.
 The garden was by now used for burials, and it was extended in 1816.
 Later in the 19th century, more changes were made inside, the porch was rebuilt, pews were installed and one of the original galleries was removed.
 The most active period of reordering was between 1867 and 1872.
 The 19th century was also characterised by pastoral and community work: a school was established in the chapel, although it later moved to a private house; in 1839, the incumbent minister started an educational academy in a building in Albion Terrace, which published its own journal (the Albion Terrace Academy Gazette) for several years; and the same minister founded Horsham's first library in the chapel.
 The Horsham General Baptist Book and Tract Society offered about 4,000 books to the public.
 In 1893, Rev. John J. Marten founded what became the Horsham Museum: originally based in the chapel, it is now housed in a building on The Causeway.

-The move away from General Baptist beliefs and towards Unitarianism began at the start of the 19th century and was well established by 1820.
+The move away from Baptist beliefs and towards Unitarianism began at the start of the 19th century and was well established by 1820.
 Starting in 1878, the chapel's name changed from Horsham General Baptist Chapel to Horsham Unitarian (Baptist) Chapel, Horsham Free Christian Church, Horsham Free Christian (Unitarian) Church and latterly Horsham Unitarian Church.
 Some General Baptists remained in the town, though, and in 1896 a chapel was founded on the Brighton Road to accommodate them.
 Since 1894, worshippers had met in a pub.
 The original iron and brick church survived until 1917, and its stone and brick successor of 1923 was in turn demolished and rebuilt in 2007.
 Brighton Road Baptist Church also established two daughter churches in the Horsham area.